vasilijus/Java-Lessons/Lesson - 03 Render-Update/Definitions.md

      - Update() - This method will run at a specific rate.
        - Will update player/NPC movement.
 Change any variables, etc.

+# Let's get those pixels

+## BufferedImage

+ - An image with a buffer.
+ - Allows us to edit all tof the pixels in the bugger.
+ - A compromised of a ColorModel and a Raster of image data.
+   - ColorModel - Handles our RGB Components in order to render a complete image to the screen ( with all colors mixed)
+   - Raster - A rectangular array of pixels
+     - DataBuffer - Stores all the pixel values in an array
+     - SampleModel - Describe how to locate the pixel values

+# Importing Game Models.